spokestack/spokestack-tray-ios/CONTRIBUTING.md

 - Review the documentation to make sure it looks good.
 - Follow the pull request template when opening a pull request.
 - For pull requests that change the API or implementation, discuss with maintainers first by opening an issue.

-## Editing documentation

-### Do not edit below the "Documentation" header in the README

-Edit the comments and type declarations in the `src/` folder, or the markdown files in the `tasks/` folder.

-The documentation is auto-generated using a combination of [typedoc](https://typedoc.org/) and a hand-rolled script (`tasks/docs.js`).
-First, typedoc generates markdown from the TypeScript files into the `docs/` folder, which is ignored by git, and then `tasks/docs.js` concatenates those files and cleans them up for presentation in the README.

 ## Code of Conduct